dennishedback/benkpress/README.md

 # pdfsupervisors
-PyQt/PDFJs GUI for creating and evaluating PDF file/page/sentence targets using sklearn compatible pipelines
+PyQt/PDFJs GUI for creating and evaluating classifiers for PDF file/page/sentence targets using sklearn compatible pipelines

 ## Usage